 10 October 1946

 On 10 October 1946, riots engulfed the Noakhali and Tipperah Districts of Bengal (in present-day Bangladesh) where the Hindu community was targeted.
+This is an important event in the modern history of the subcontinent, which ultimately led to partition.
+Hence, it is important to know about this tragic event for the IAS exam.

 - In 1946, the times were tense in many parts of the subcontinent.
 The British had promised to grant independence to its prized colony but there was no concrete decision on how to go about the transfer of power.

 - The Muslim League was demanding a separate Muslim state of Pakistan.
 This was not agreed upon by the Indian National Congress.
-Areas where there was not a clear majority for one of the two communities were reeling in tension as to what would happen; whether the country would be partitioned and if that took place, which side of the border would they lie.
+Areas, where there was not a clear majority for one of the two communities, were reeling in tension as to what would happen; whether the country would be partitioned and if that took place, which side of the border would they lie.
 This tension was causing sporadic riots in places.

 - The Muslim League called for Direct Action and August 16, 1946 was announced as the ‘Direct Action Day’ to show their strength.
 The League leaders called for ‘action’ in order to get their demand for Pakistan fulfilled.